-At this point in our lives, it’s important that Tyler and Kara have the whole high school experience and everything that comes along with it…friends, sports, tests, dances, parties, girlfriends and boyfriends.
-It won’t be long until they are in college (and Tim and I are paying college tuition).
+At that point in our lives, it was important that Tyler and Kara have the whole high school experience and everything that comes along with it…friends, sports, tests, dances, parties, girlfriends and boyfriends.

-In order to give Tyler and Kara this experience, more long-term traveling plans are on hold (but let me tell you…we talk about and dream about another big trip around the world someday).
+In order to give Tyler and Kara this experience, we put long-term traveling plans are on hold (but let me tell you…we talk about and dream about another big trip around the world someday).

 Life after an Around the World Trip

 Once we were home, Tim, Tyler, and Kara settled right back into conventional lives fairly easily.
 Tim returned to his career in the aerospace industry, working full time but also feeling refreshed after a year off.
 Tyler and Kara resumed public school without missing a beat.

 I was lost.
 For over a year I had put my heart into this website, writing several times a week about our travels.
 But now we weren’t traveling anymore.

 How do you write about traveling when you are no longer traveling?